 The University's Residential Network Service.

-From the end of January 2021, internet access in Halls of Residence is provided via a combination of eduroam WiFi and ResNet, the University's own service providing WiFi and wired access for devices that cannot connect to eduroam.
+Internet access in Halls of Residence is provided via a combination of eduroam WiFi and ResNET, the University's own service providing WiFi and wired access for devices that cannot connect to eduroam.

 - Register any devices you have which cannot connect to eduroam on the ResNET portal - e.g. wired device, smart speakers, TV's etc.

 - Log into the ResNet WiFi network on any wireless devices you have registered using the auto-generated password.

 To keep all users in our resident accommodation safe online and provide a fast and reliable service, there are some things we need to put in place.